National Institute of Molecular Biology and Biotechnology

 The National Institute of Molecular Biology and Biotechnology, also known as NIMBB, is a research institute of the University of the Philippines (UP).
 It has four branches distributed across various UP campuses, namely: UP Diliman (NIMBB-Diliman), UP Los Baños (BIOTECH-UPLB), UP Manila (National Institutes of Health-IMBB/BIOTECH-UP Manila) and UP Visayas (NIMBB-UP Visayas/BIOTECH-UP Visayas).

-BIOTECH laboratories are accredited and recognized by Environmental Management Bureau, Department of Environment and Natural Resources, Bureau of Food and Drugs, Department of Health, and Bureau of Animal Industry.
+BIOTECH laboratories are accredited and recognized by Environmental Management Bureau, Department of Environment and Natural Resources, Food and Drug Administration, Department of Health, and Bureau of Animal Industry.

 Research and Extension Programs

 Research and Extension at BIOTECH covers five main areas:

 Biotechnology for Agriculture and Forest Program

 The Biotechnology for Agriculture and Forestry Program is the country's center of agribiotechnology researches on biofertilizers, microbial biodiversity for reforestation and agricultural waste treatment.

 Biotechnology Program for Food, Feeds and Specialty Products

 BIOTECH discovers and upgrades technologies to produce high value foods, feeds, additives, specialty products, and develops efficient detection kits to ensure quality and safety.
 The program explores sources, properties and application of functional foods such as nutraceuticals, probiotics from GRAS Lactic Acid Bacteria and yeast.

 Nutraceuticals are the functional foods such as omega-3, 6 and polyunsaturated fatty acids from structured lipids like coconut and local seed oil.
 The institute also intensifies improvement, application and commercialization of existing DNA-based detection kits and industrial enzymes.